-The most common thing beginners do when they try to hit a golf ball for the first time is lift the club up high into the air with the arms and then pull steeply back down to the ground.
-The typical result of this type of swinging motion is a slice, and since most golfers refine this steep arm swing over time rather than learn how to release correctly, it is no wonder most golfers slice.
+The most common thing beginners do when they try to hit a golf ball for the first time is lift the club up high into the air with the arms and then pull steeply back down to the ground and across the body.
+The typical result of this type of swinging motion is a slice, and since most golfers refine this steep arm swing over time it is no wonder most golfers slice.

-When the arms swing forward in this upright swing plane, the body tends to slide sideways and the arms pull across the body toward the target.
-This causes the clubhead to drag through the impact area with an open clubface (if there isn't enough manipulation, or if the manipulation is too late).
-Surprisingly to some, a hook is also the result of a block-it's an over correction (early or too much manipulation) in an effort to avoid hitting the ball right (for right handers).
-This type of swing is all about timing!
+When the arms swing forward in this steep swing plane, the body tends to slide sideways and the arms pull across the body toward the target.
+This causes the clubhead to drag through the impact area with an open clubface.
+Surprisingly, a hook is also the result of this dragging tendency, but it's an over correction—closing the club too much or too early in an effort to avoid hitting the ball right (for right handers).

-Manipulations are arm, wrist, and body movements that attempt to correct improper club positions and improper movements.
-In other words, manipulations are movements that attempt to counteract the block.
-They can occur at address—a strong grip (anything stronger than neutral); during the backswing—a closed clubface; or during the forward swing—casting and coming over-the-top, flipping (throwing the clubhead into the ball with the hands), and rolling the arms over.
-Because all manipulations are an attempt to counteract the block, they therefore are all movements that try to close the clubface so it can get square (pointing at the target) by the time it reaches the ball.
+Manipulations can be arm, wrist, or body movements that can occur at address—a strong grip (anything stronger than neutral); during the backswing—a closed clubface; or during the forward swing—casting and coming over-the-top, flipping (throwing the clubhead into the ball with the hands), and rolling the arms over.
+Because all manipulations are an attempt to counteract the block, they are all movements that try to close the clubface in order for it to get square (pointing at the target) by the time it reaches the ball.

 The last two pictures show how the body must move so it can synchronize with the arms and club, while at the same time create speed and maintain control.
 It's simple, the body winds and unwinds (also referred to as coil and uncoil).
-For the body to move this way, the arms must swing more around the body, relatively speaking.
-The around concept isn't truly correct, but it's a good start for anyone wanting to diminish their block tendencies.
+For the body to move this way, the arms must swing more around the body, especially in the forward swing.